 Kitsap County Board of County Commissioners created, by Resolution 93-2000 and passed May 15, 2000, a Public Facilities District pursuant to Chapter 165, Laws of 1999, Laws of the State of Washington, to be known as the Kitsap Public Facilities District.
-In September 2001, the District received its first grant payment from the Washington State Department of Revenue.
-The District will work with the City of Bremerton to build a convention center and to attract hotels to support the center.
-The District will also be working with Kitsap County Parks department to develop the County Fair property.
-The County believes that these projects will further enhance its economic growth.
+The District received its first grant payment from the Washington State Department of Revenue in September of 2001.
+The District is working with the City of Bremerton to build a hotel and convention center.
+This is seen as another one of the key elements to revitalizing Bremerton's downtown area into an attractive and vibrant city center.
+The District is also working with Kitsap County Parks department to develop the County Fair properties, which will further enhance the County's economic growth.